 Having real-time alerts helps management intervene as soon as customers rate a staff member poorly so they can resolve the issue and reprimand the staff member.

 There will always be someone who notices the tampering and can report dishonest staff.
 Pad tampering or self-rating should be seen as grounds for a warning or dismissal as the data that comes from the system has a cost associated with it, and tampering is a criminal offence.

 So now that we got past those objections, where do you use it?
 The possibilities are endless:

 Real-Time alerts are one of the biggest advantages of using electronic surveys compared to regular surveys.
 No more “lost” surveys.
 Competition is more fierce than ever before, and listening to your customer might just be what you need to do for your business to dominate.
 Asking the perfect question at the right spot could be a home run for your business.
 If you can recover a customer who had a bad experience, they could end up being more valuable than customers that have average experiences.

 As with any tool, always remember, it’s as powerful or destructive as the person utilizing it.
 The analytics gathered should be studied, and strategies put in place to improve your business.
 Companies that lead in Customer Experience make more money and do so more predictably.

 By listening to, and engaging with your customers you can become a customer experience ninja!

 Service Systems partners with the brick-and-mortar retail industry.
 With a broad understanding of retailers pain points, we aim to complement and improve the retail experience by introducing various technology solutions that elevate a data-driven approach to retail business management and consumer engagement, ultimately forging the desired roadmap to success.

-If you are keen to learn how we can help you succeed, mail us email@example.com or call us +27872374783
+If you are keen to learn how we can help you succeed and make every year the year of the smiley, mail us email@example.com or call us +27872374783